-We’ll provide you and your family with the best care and prosthodontist service in the Seattle area.
-We not only perform a variety of dental procedures but will also educate you and your family about oral hygiene.
+We’ll provide you and your family with the best care in the Seattle area.
+We not only perform a variety of dental procedures but will also educate you and your family about maintaining great oral hygiene.

-It’s recommended that families visit the dentist at least twice a year for their checkups and a cleaning performed by the dentist and hygienist.
-This will ensure your teeth remain in the best health and free of Gingivitis and other health conditions for the long term.
+Families should plan visits to the dentist at least twice a year for routine checkups and teeth cleaning.
+Our dental health practitioners will ensure that your teeth remain in the best health, free of gingivitis and other health conditions for the long term.
 We perform extensive analysis at each visit – checking for gum disease, signs of decay, and oral cancer.

 Your child’s first tooth appears between 6-12 months, and the remainder of their 20 primary teeth, also known as “baby teeth,” appear by age 3.